arturcarvalho/tutorial-1/README.md

 })
 ```

-If you'll recall `<RedwoodForm>` gives us all of the fields in a nice object where the key is the name of the field, which means the `data` object we're receiving in `onSubmit` is already in the proper format that we need for the `input`!
+If you'll recall `<Form>` gives us all of the fields in a nice object where the key is the name of the field, which means the `data` object we're receiving in `onSubmit` is already in the proper format that we need for the `input`!

 Now we can update the `onSubmit` function to invoke the mutation with the data it receives: